zengbing15/lumos_doc/docs/tutorials/querytransactions.md

 ---
-id: transactions
+id: querytransactions
-title: Managing Transactions
+title: Querying on Transactions
 ---
-The goal and core functionality of a DApp built with Lumos is to build transactions in response to user requests.
+## Data Structure

 A transaction includes the following fields: